Life in the future: Tech that will change the way we live

 AI is all around us.
 It's in machines, robots and even our smartphones.

-You'll find voice assistants such as Siri, Alexa and Google Assistant already in your phone and they are already going some way to proving just how far AI has already come.
+Voice assistants such as Siri, Alexa and Google Assistant prove how far AI has already come, but it could eventually find its way into things like robot servants.

-AI could eventually find its way into things like robot servants, writing our news, or even replacing customer service reps.
+ChatGPT has recently been making waves in the tech space, having a big influence on the way we do things and showing the potential future of AI while Dall-e 2 and other AI tools have been crafting incredible imagery with just a few words.

 Let's just hope they don't take over the world!